-Deborah McCormick is the Director of SCAPE Public Art in Christchurch.
-Under her directorship SCAPE Public Art has produced and commissioned more than 167 new temporary public artworks, and overseen the gifting programme of 11 permanent artworks.
-These Include Nucleus by Phil Price, Flour Power by Regan Gentry and Passing Time by Anton Parsons.
+Deborah McCormick is the Executive Director of SCAPE Public Art in Christchurch.
+Under her directorship SCAPE Public Art has produced and commissioned more than 200 new temporary public artworks, and overseen the gifting programme of 12 permanent artworks.
+These include STAY by Antony Gormley, Fanfare by Neil Dawson, Nucleus by Phil Price, Flour Power by Regan Gentry and Passing Time by Anton Parsons.

-Deborah has managed eight successful SCAPE Biennials and the development of public art works and exhibitions by a wide range of leading New Zealand and international artists.
+Deborah has managed SCAPE Public Art from its inception and the development of public artworks and exhibitions by a wide range of leading New Zealand and international artists.

 Executive Assistant to the Director

 Michelle is the Executive Assistant to the Director of SCAPE Public Art.
 Michelle's role involves assisting the Director with communications, presentations, event management, meeting and diary coordination and many other tasks associated with helping organise a busy Director's diary.

 Financial & Fundraising Controller

 Anna Colthart is the Financial and Fundraising Controller for SCAPE Public Art, responsible for managing all aspects of SCAPE’s financial and fundraising administration.
 Anna has run her own tourism business and held a number of challenging accounting and financial control roles in New Zealand, Ireland and Britain.